Vaxell 80i

 The Vaxell 80i is a Polish aircraft engine, designed and produced by Vaxell of Bydgoszcz for use in ultralight and homebuilt aircraft.

 Design and development

-The Vaxell 80i engine is a four-cylinder four-stroke, horizontally-opposed, 1900 cc displacement, air-cooled, direct-drive, gasoline engine design.
+The Vaxell 80i engine is a four-cylinder four-stroke, horizontally-opposed, 1900 cc displacement, air-cooled, direct-drive, petrol engine design.
 It employs dual electronic ignition, electronic, multipoint fuel injection and produces 80 hp at 3100 rpm.